linuxdeepin/dde-file-manager/src/apps/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

 ![1|listview](fig/p_listview.png)

+* ==Tree list view: Expand the file directory in a tree shape and display file icons, thumbnails, name, modification time, size, type and other information.==

+==（图片待更新）==

 > ![tips](../common/tips.svg) Tips:
 >
 > - In list view, place the cursor on the dividing line between any two columns and drag it to change the width of the current column.
 Double-click the dividing line to adjust to the biggest width of the current column automatically.
 > - Press  **Ctrl**+**1**  or  **Ctrl**+ **2**  to switch icon view and list view.

 ### Sorting